Mechanisms of Introspective Awareness: Introduction

 \section{Introduction}

-Understanding whether models can access and explain their internal representations has direct implications for ensuring the reliability and alignment of AI systems.
-Introspective capability would allow querying models directly about their beliefs, goals, and uncertainties without having to reverse-engineer their mechanisms.
-But if apparent introspection is confabulation, then model self-reports are fundamentally unreliable.
+\looseness=-1 Understanding whether models can access and explain their internal representations can help improve the reliability and alignment of AI systems.
+Introspective capability could allow models to inform humans about their beliefs, goals, and uncertainties without us having to reverse-engineer their mechanisms.
 Recent work by \citet{lindsey2025} demonstrated that when steering vectors representing concepts (e.g., ``bread'') are injected into an LLM's residual stream, the model can often detect that something unusual has occurred (\textit{detection}) and identify the injected concept (\textit{identification}).
-This ``introspective awareness'' was first shown in Claude models (especially Opus 4.1 and 4), but subsequent work observed the capability across open-source models \citep{macar2025}.
+This ``introspective awareness'' was first shown in Claude models (especially Opus 4.1 and 4) and has since been observed across open-source models \citep{macar2025, pearsonvogel2026latentintrospectionmodelsdetect, lederman2026dissociatingdirectaccessinference}.

 The mechanistic basis of this capability remains unexplored.
 Which model components implement different aspects of introspection?
 How does this capability relate to other model behaviors?
 When does it emerge across training stages?
 Is the mechanism worthy of being called introspection, or attributable to some uninteresting confound?
 We address these questions through a mechanistic investigation combining behavioral experiments with causal interventions.
 Our findings suggest that: